ethanmiller1/Family-Ideas/Professional Journal/Amazon Prep.md

 2. logical and maintainable
 3. problem-solving.

+## Logical and Maintainable

+Lay out your code with functions, classes, to break things up into logical components.
+And that's much more important, I think, for logical and maintainable than trying to find the most optimal or best solution.

+Most of the candidates, they struggle to take the interviewer as your colleague and explain their ideas.

+"Okay I'm trying to think about what you said, I'm not arriving at a lightbulb moment.
+Can you phrase that hint in a different way?"

+Logical and maintainable is really probably, maybe even the most important of the three coding competencies.

 ### Leadership Principles

 **Here are a few items about what to expect from your day:**